“General Magic” captures the legendary Apple offshoot that foresaw the mobile revolution

 Mobile computing wasn’t a thing yet

 The world wasn’t ready for General Magic in the early 1990s.
-(If I have one criticism of the movie, it’s that the producers should have spent a bit more time describing the state of cellular technology when GM was creating its product).
+(If I have one criticism of the movie, it’s that the producers should have spent a bit more time describing the state of cellular technology when GM was creating its product.)
 The concept of mobile phoning, much less mobile computing, was still very new to most of the world.
 The idea of being away from home or office and still being able to do things like email, calendaring, and mapping just wasn’t something people thought about much in 1994.

 The first mobile phones (brick phones) were prototyped in the 1970s and came into use mainly in the business world during the 1980s.
 It wasn’t until the early 1990s that the batteries and other components inside handsets became small enough and power-efficient enough to fit into smaller, cooler-looking, and more pocketable devices.
 By the mid-1990s, companies like Nokia and Motorola were designing cell phones that looked more like consumer products.
 It was in this timeframe that cell phones began showing signs of eventually becoming mass-market products.